rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

-In this full semsester project, I worked in a team of five to take a semi-functional robot and program it to follow someone, keep track of where it is in a map, and make comments based on the person's location in the building.
+In this full semester project, I worked in a team of five to take a semi-functional robot and program it to follow someone, keep track of where it is in a map, and make comments based on the person's location in the building.
 To robustly follow the target person, we fused camera and lidar data to get a somewhat depth-informed image, which allowed us to consistently detect the person with few false positives.
-We also developed an angorithm for autonomously calibrating a color threshold for detecting a person's pants.
+We also developed an algorithm for autonomously calibrating a color threshold for detecting a person's pants.
 This feature, along with an informative set of light patterns allowed us to develop an intuitive user interaction. [click here to see our project wiki](https://github.com/RRameshwar/bravobot/wiki)

 **Relevant Skills:** Linux, C++, ROS, Arduino, Debugging